Most writers think that writing and selling your memoir to a top Publisher is all about the manuscript, so i want to bust a few myths here.

 This is exactly why i shared what I shared on The Fast-Track Your Book Deal webinar and why I created the Book Deal Accelerator.
 This stuff is NOT taught in writing school – but it’s so important if you want to get the best possible deal for your work.
 And if you want a career as an author, not just one book.

 Most first-time authors only sell 250 copies of their book, and this is enormously disappointing if you’ve been working on your memoir for years.
 But there’s ways to thrive and it starts by understanding that marketing and mindset are just as important as the manuscript itself.
 If you want to be a bestselling author it starts by getting a great book deal, and the marketing and mindset stuff needs to be a priority as much as the manuscript itself.

-The Book Deal Accelerator – where I teach you the business and strategy side of publishing from an author’s perspective – is enrolling now until March 29.
-If you have a memoir or non-fiction manuscript or even a partial draft and you WANT to see your work in the world, with a spine and everything, you need to watch my free webinar: Fast-Track Your Book Deal.
+The Book Deal Accelerator – where I teach you the business and strategy side of publishing from an author’s perspective – is open now!
+If you have a memoir or non-fiction manuscript or even a partial draft and you WANT to see your work in the world, you want a traditional publishing deal, you need to watch my free webinar: Fast-Track Your Book Deal.